Pravesh-Sudha/100-Days-of-Code/README.md

 - Setting Jenkins Agent/Slave
 - Setting Jenkins Slaves using (Username and Password) and SSh keys

+### Day 37: Jenkins & more about it
+- Setup Docker Containers as Build Agents for Jenkins
+- Setup Jenkins Build Agents on Kubernetes Pods
+- Setup AWS ECS Cluster as Build Slave for Jenkins
+- Jenkins Pipeline Guide
+- Jenkins Shared Library

 ... continue updating log for each day ..._

 ## Connect